ermongroup/cs228-notes/inference/sampling/index.md

 \end{matrix}
 \right],
 {% endmath %}
 then for small $$\e$$ it will take a very long time to reach the stationary distribution, which is close to $$(0.5, 0.5)$$.
-At each step, we will stay in the same state with overwhelming probability; very rarely, we will transition to another state, and then thay there for a very long time.
+At each step, we will stay in the same state with overwhelming probability; very rarely, we will transition to another state, and then stay there for a very long time.
 The average of these states will converge to $$(0.5, 0.5)$$, but the convergence will be very slow.

 This problem will also occur with complicated distributions that have two distinct and narrow modes; with high probability the algorithm will sample from a given mode for a very long time.
 These examples are indications that sampling is a hard problem in general, and MCMC does not give us a free lunch.
 Nonetheless, for many real-world distributions, sampling will produce very useful solutions.

 Another, perhaps more important problem, is that we may not know when to end the burn-in period, even if it is theoretically not too long.
-There exist many heuristics to determine whether a Markov chain has *mixed*; however, typically these heuristics involve plotting certain quantities and estimating them by eye; even the quantitive measures are not significantly more reliable than this approach.
+There exist many heuristics to determine whether a Markov chain has *mixed*; however, typically these heuristics involve plotting certain quantities and estimating them by eye; even the quantitative measures are not significantly more reliable than this approach.

 In summary, even though MCMC is able to sample from the right distribution (which in turn can be used to solve any inference problem), doing so may sometimes require a very long time, and there is no easy way to judge the amount of computation that we need to spend to find a good solution.